ajay891/rate-limiter/README.md

 ![Screenshot](mvn-build.png) <!-- .element height="100%" width="100%" -->

-- By running above build command tests will be executed.
-Same JUnit tests can be also ran from Eclipse
+- By running above maven build command, JUnit tests will be executed.
+Same JUnit tests can also be executed from Eclipse.

 ![Screenshot](junit-test-automation.png) <!-- .element height="100%" width="100%" -->